SAP-samples/integrated-business-planning-external-forecasting-python/README.md

 -->

 ## Description
 You can find Python based sample code for using the External Forecast APIs.
 Additionally you can also find the integration to Google Vertex AI as a external platform used for forecasting.
+A [Blog](https://medium.com/p/a39039ad9c6b) reflects the use of this code from this repository as reference

 ## Requirements
 Python 3 and above